-Speaking of which, let's turn now to peak flow.
+Keeping climate change in mind, let's turn to peak flow.
 While the amount of annual rainfall is important, so too is the size of the biggest storm of the year (the graph shows annual peak flows in Atascadero Creek, measured at Patterson Avenue).
-The size of that storm determines how much modification and transformation of the stream channel takes place.
-Or whether or not any takes place at all.
+The size of that storm determines how much transformation and modification of the stream channel takes place.
+Or whether or not it takes place at all.
 Big storms are important because they transform the stream channel and its ecology.
 Thus affecting its chemistry.
 Really big flows occur very rarely, usually, but not invariably, during big years.
 And major sediment moving events may occur only once every thirty or so years.